-Upon motion duly made and seconded and motion made by Bryan Lauzon, Article 39.
-Planning Board, it was a 2/3 vote (In favor 114 - Opposed 6) for the Town to amend the Town's Zoning By-Law, Article II, Section 2240(A) to read as follows:
+Article 39.
+To see if the Town will vote to amend the Town's Zoning By-Law, Article II, Section 2240(A) to read as follows:

 The occupation or profession shall be carried on wholly within the principal building, or alternately the home occupation may be carried on within a structure accessory thereto.